Ivolekov/ExelTableMakerWinForms/README.md

  2. Choose exel file from browse button
  3. Click start button.
 If you check visible box you will see the entire process
  4. When it is done will appear green message for success or red msg for error

+ Use example.xslx file for test.The result will appear in table.xlsx